mailer3261/ERC1155_Merkle_Tree/README.md

 # ERC1155_Merkle_Tree (ERC1155 contract, with tests for that contract, and a script that deploys that contract.)

-whitelisting for Tokens can be implemented in various ways such as,
+Whitelisting for Tokens can be implemented in various ways such as,

 1. Array of whitelisted addresses
 2. Mapping of Addresses and Boolean